Linguapress

 B 32 I do not still have the picture means the same as

-I no longer have the picture.
+I no longer have the picture but I had it earlier.

 TIP: to avoid mistakes, do not use STILL in negative contexts!
 There are always alternative expressions !